EiX-GNN : Concept-level eigencentrality explainer for graph neural networks: Problem formulation

-As mentioned above, concepts are atomic elements that allow the explainer to provide its explanation.
+\paragraph{Concept generation} As mentioned above, concepts are atomic elements that allow the explainer to provide its explanation.
 Given the explainee concept assimibility $p$, concept $C_p$ is a $\C_p$-valued random variable.
 This variable is a subgraph of $G$ such that $|C_p|=\lfloor |G|\times p\rfloor$.
-From a signal point of view, it describes a sub-part of the signal evolving on a subdomain of $G$.
-To generate those concepts, we have selected sampling approaches which depends either on a prior distribution or not.
+Our motivation from the signal point of view is to describe an insightful subpart of the signal evolving on a subdomain of $G$.
+Indeep in many deep-based data representation tiny but numerous low-level informations (e.g., high frequencies in the picture) are gathered along model depth to produce a unified high-level information (e.g., a probability distribution of classes that this picture belongs to).
+Classes probability is understandable by any person interested in deep learning approaches whereas high-frequency understanding is only doable for peoples with dedicated knowledge in image processing.
+We have designed our concept generation process with respect to this data representation hierarchization, from detailed expert-understandable representation to commonly understandable representation, involves in deep representation methods.
+Once determined the desired explanation granularity thanks to $p$, we need to sample those concepts from the initial graph $G$.
+We have selected sampling approaches which depend either on a prior distribution or not.
 Sampling concept is thus a subgraph sampling process which has a combinatorial aspect inherent of any subgraph sampling problems.
 Concepts are key components of our approach, they have to be carefully selected since they are providing our raw materials for conceiving explanations.
 From all $\binom{|G|}{|C_p|}$ possible subgraphs we can derive from $G$, some are more suited for providing explanation of $P$ than others.
-Assuming a uniform relevance distribution for explaining $P$ among all those graphs is not adapted, thus assuming that the sampling distribution is $\mathbb{U}_{\binom{|G|}{|C_p|}}$ is not adapted either.
+Assuming a uniform relevance distribution for explaining $P$ among all those subgraphs is not adapted, seamlessly, assuming that the sampling distribution is $\mathbb{U}_{\binom{|G|}{|C_p|}}$ is not adapted either.
 We rather consider a light importance sampling approach that quantifies the prior relevance distribution of nodes conditionally to $P$.
 For building such probability distribution, we apply a node ablation approach that assesses the importance of nodes within their neighborhood with respect to $P$.
 Formally, for a neighboring node $v_j\in\mathcal{N}_i=\{v_j|(v_i,v_j)\in E\}\subset V$ of $v_i$.
-To quantify node ablation importance we define a random variable $s:\V^2\rightarrow \mathbb{R^+}$ that measures the relative disturbance effect between two nodes relatively to $P$ (e.g. relative $f^{\star}$ performance alteration impact of removing $v_j$ from $\mathcal{N}_i$).
-With assuming a uniform relevance distribution $\mathbb{U}_{|\mathcal{N}_i|}$ of nodes composing $\mathcal{N}_i$, we defined the prior relevance distribution of the node $v_i$ conditionally to $P$ by:
+To quantify node ablation importance we define a random variable $s: \V^2\rightarrow \mathbb{R^+}$ that measures the relative disturbance effect between two nodes relatively to $P$ (e.g., relative $f^{\star}$ performance alteration impact of removing $v_j$ from $\mathcal{N}_i$).
+With assuming a uniform relevance distribution $\mathbb{U}_{|\mathcal{N}_i|}$ \footnote{Note that we can extend our algorithm to node classification task.
+For explaining node $n$, we can consider to sample rather given $\mathbb{U}_{|\mathcal{N}_i\cap Hop(n)_L|}$ where $Hop(n)_D$ is the $D$-hop of node $n$.}, where of nodes composing $\mathcal{N}_i$, we defined the prior relevance distribution $\alpha_P$ of the node $v_i$ conditionally to $P$ by: